sleeptoken/zettelkasten/Remote Thought/LLM attacks.md

 excessive agency - a situation in which an LLM has access to APIs that can access sensitive information and can be persuaded to use those APIs unsafely

+APIs that send emails sometimes use operating system commands that offer a pathway to RCE.